hypertrack/sdk-react-native/README.md

 1. Open the iOS module files directory, located inside `node_modules/hypertrack-sdk-react-native/ios/`.
 2. Open the app's workspace file (`.xcworkspace`) in Xcode.
 3. Move the `HyperTrack.h` and `HyperTrack.m` files to your project.
 When shown a popup window, select `Create folder references` and make sure `Copy items if needed` is deselected.
-This will allow to update those files every time the JS module updates.
+This will allow these files to update every time the JS module updates.

 ![Linking on iOS](Images/link.gif)